Vpinnegar/finalProject/README.md

 `generateAtmosphere.py` primarily written by Callum with help from Victoria.
 `LidarModel.py` primarily written by Victoria with help from Callum.
 `GooeyAtmosphere.py` primarily written by Callum.
 LidarRadar\_Presentation.pptx slides 1 through 9 were made by Victoria, slides 10 through 14 were made by Callum.
+The Sources listed in References.pdf were gathered by Victoria.
 The README sections were written by the person who did the majority of the work for the respective section.